Removing Educational Barriers

 - Students with approved accommodations are encouraged to work with their professors on facilitation.

 - Accommodations must be renewed every semester.
-(Download and submit the renewal form to make sure your accommodations stay current)
+(Submit the renewal form to make sure your accommodations stay current)

 Supporting Documentation, Resources and Guidelines